 My daughter loves this beautiful new art studio, which offers drop-in sessions and party packages for children ages 4 and up.
 Choose from a variety of artist-led projects, from simple activities like paint-your-own pottery or button collage on canvas.
 All packages include a special gift for the birthday child and personalized decorations.
 Parents provide the food and cake.
 Fired pottery projects are available for pick up 10 days after the party.

 96-09 Metropolitan Avenue between 69th Avenue and Selfridge Street

 Kids can choose from a wide selection of ready-to-paint plaster crafts, from figurines to toys to tableware.
-All party packages include one craft per kid, paper goods, pizza and juice, disco ball/laser effects, games with prizes and a gift for the birthday child.
-There are plenty of add-ons like character appearances and piñatas.
+All party packages include one craft per kid; paper goods, pizza and juice, disco ball/laser effects, games with prizes and a gift for the birthday child can all be added on.
+There are plenty of other add-ons like character appearances and piñatas.
 Book your party on a weekday after school to save money.